BradleyA/Linux-admin/github-repository-traffic/README.md

 <img id="github-repository-traffic-1.png" src="../images/github-repository-traffic-1.png" >

-## Parse GitHub Historic Traffic Information
+## Parse GitHub Historic Traffic File

 Parse output from owner.repository script to create [clone,view].table.md, [clone,view].total, and [clone,view].\<DATE> files in the repository data directory.
 These steps work after a week or so of running the script above because you need data to parse.